Cubs vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna has 141 hits with 27 doubles, a triple, 25 home runs and 58 walks.
-He has driven in 64 runs with 51 stolen bases.
+- Acuna has put up 144 hits with 27 doubles, two triples, 25 home runs and 58 walks.
+He has driven in 65 runs with 51 stolen bases.

 Acuna Recent Games